Rustle of Spring II, after Sinding, 2024, oil on board, 22 x 30 cm

 Sold

-• Medium: Oil paint on plywood, framed in Italian timber, ready to hang
+Medium: Oil paint on plywood panel, framed in Italian timber

-• Medium: Oil paint on plywood, framed in Italian timber, ready to hang
+Medium: Oil paint on plywood panel, framed in Italian timber

 Artwork Specifications